-- (i) Services provided by a qualified Occupational Therapist; and - (ii) Includes - (A) Improving, developing, or restoring functions impaired or lost through illness, injury or deprivation; - (B) Improving ability to perform tasks for independent functioning if functions are impaired or lost; and - (C) Preventing, through early intervention, initial or further impairment or loss of function.
+- 1. Services provided by a qualified Occupational Therapist; and - 2.
+Includes - a.
+Improving, developing, or restoring functions impaired or lost through illness, injury or deprivation; - b.
+Improving ability to perform tasks for independent functioning if functions are impaired or lost; and - c.
+Preventing, through early intervention, initial or further impairment or loss of function.